protofire/Cardano-Developer-Studio/cardano-web3-frontend-template/README.md

 The CD workflow (`cd.yml`) automates the deployment process:

-- Triggered when a new release is created (i.e., when a new tag is pushed).
+- Triggered when a new release is created on GitHub.
+This can be done either by creating a release using the GitHub website or through the GitHub CLI tool, which involves creating a release with an associated tag.
-- Builds a Docker image of your application.
+- Builds a Docker image of your application using the specified Docker configuration.
-- Pushes the Docker image to Docker Hub.
+- Pushes the Docker image to Docker Hub, making it available for deployment.

 Benefits of CD:
-- Automates the deployment process, reducing manual errors.
+- Automates the deployment process, reducing manual errors and ensuring reliability.
-- Ensures consistent deployment across different environments.
+- Ensures consistent deployment across different environments by using containerization.
-- Enables rapid and frequent releases.
+- Enables rapid and frequent releases, allowing new features and fixes to be delivered to users more quickly and efficiently.

 ## Detailed Usage Guide